How Many Cats Are in the USA in 2025

 Whiskers, purrs, and playful leaps: Have you ever wondered just how many feline friends call the USA their home?
 Let’s take a look!

-According to the AVMA 2024 Pet Ownership Notebook, There are 73.8 Million Pet Cats In The USA (AVMA)
+According to the APPA 2025 Survey, There are 88.2 Million Pet Cats In The USA (APPA)

 According to the Latest Stats in 2024- 2025, 37% (49 million) of US Households Own at Least One Pet Cat.
 (APPA)